GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The best programmers are not marginally better than merely good ones.
-They are an order-of-magnitude better, measured by whatever standard: conceptual creativity, speed, ingenuity of design, or problem-solving ability.
+The best minds of my generation are thinking about how to make people click ads.

-~ Randall E. Stross
+~ Jeff Hammerbacher
 <pre>

 </pre>